 Exhibitions and Shows:

-August 13th: Ward 5 Wonders & New Works Exhibition and Reception: Art Enables presents two new exhibitions opening on August 13th, 2016.
+August 13th – September 30th: Ward 5 Wonders & New Works Exhibition and Reception: Art Enables presents two new exhibitions opening on August 13th, 2016.
 Ward 5 Wonders includes work by six local artists who either live or work in Ward 5 in Washington, DC.
 Adam Bradley and Sarah Wegner both work in bronze, creating humanoid figures that struggle through issues of identity, aging, fear, and pain.
 Duly Noted Painters and Shawn Lindsay also represent humanity in their artwork, using dramatic, vivid, and unnatural colors of paint to elevate the mundane.
 Kim Bursic seeks to capture fleeting moments in her abstracted landscapes, painting images of destruction and chaos to symbolize moments of great change in her personal life.
 Shani C. Hernandez creates abstract paintings that visually represent her personal experiences, often using found objects and discarded electronics to criticize the disconnect found within human nature.

 New Works features original work made within the past six months by Art Enables’ resident artists.
 As artists with disabilities, their themes can range from loss, love, past trauma, travel, and family to favorite TV characters and pop culture references, but they all have one commonality – a desire to share their story and unique perspective with the world.
 Guests can meet the artists at the Second Saturday opening on August 13th, 1 – 4pm.
 2nd Saturday Workshop Series – Every second Saturday of the month.

 October 8th, 1 – 4pm: